Proof of vaccination:

 |Traveller Health Declaration:||https://www.travelform.gov.bb/home|

-On your return a negative test must be taken in the 3 days (72 hours) before you depart to the UK.
+If you are returning back from a red list destination, or are not fully vaccinated, then you must take a test and return a negative result within the 3 days (72 hours) before you depart to the UK.
 You will be required to show your test results before you board the return flight home.

 |Quarantine on return:||